 Aflatoxin contamination affects 4.5 billion people across the developing world.
-Among one of the most carcinogenic substances known, aflatoxins are released from a mold known as the Aspergillus fungi that are commonly found in grains such as maize.
-When ingested, and in some cases, absorbed through the skin, aflatoxins cause a myriad of fatal cancers, amongst other health issues.
-In Nigeria, where smallholder farmers produce over 70% of the nation’s maize crop, it is estimated that a high percentage of the nation’s maize may be contaminated by aflatoxin.
+Among the most carcinogenic substances known, aflatoxins are produced by a group of molds known as the Aspergillus fungi that are commonly found in grains such as maize.
+When ingested, aflatoxins may cause a myriad of health issues, such as cancer, and in extreme cases, death.
+In Nigeria, where smallholder farmers produce over 70% of the nation’s maize crop, it is estimated that a high percentage of the nation’s maize is contaminated by aflatoxin.

-Technologies to combat aflatoxin contamination have existed for decades, however, various barriers to market, including consumer awareness, affordability, and a lack of contamination limits, amongst other reasons, have prevented widespread adoption of these technologies.
+Technologies to combat aflatoxin contamination have been sought for decades.
+In Nigeria, an environmentally safe technology to reduce aflatoxin contamination of crops has been developed using beneficial fungi that displace toxigenic fungi.
+This technology is called Aflasafe™.
+However, various barriers to market, including consumer awareness, affordability, and a lack of contamination limits, amongst other reasons, have prevented widespread adoption of Aflasafe™ and other available technologies.

-The Nigeria Aflasafe™ Pilot is a five-year, US $12.68 million pull mechanism that works to incentivize smallholder farmers to adopt Aflasafe™.
-AgResults offers a per unit payment premium to aggregators and grain traders for each metric ton of high Aflasafe™ treated maize.
-By motivating smallholders farmers to use Aflasafe™ and providing technical assistance, aggregators help smallholder farmer produce high-Aflasafe™ maize which is healthy and aflatoxin free.
-The Nigeria Pilot is managed by Adebole Akande.
+The Nigeria Aflasafe™ Pilot is a 5-year, US $12.68 million pull mechanism that works to incentivize smallholder farmers to adopt Aflasafe™.
+AgResults offers a per unit payment premium to aggregators and grain traders for each metric ton of high Aflasafe™ maize (i.e., maize grains containing a high proportion of beneficial fungi).
+By motivating smallholder farmers to use Aflasafe™ and providing technical assistance, aggregators help smallholder farmers to produce high-Aflasafe™ maize which is healthy and aflatoxin free.
+The Nigeria Pilot is managed by Adebowale Akande.